braidn/Knowledge-Repo/Cucumber.md

 * step definitions execute in the context of World just like methods of the World object
 * Before any steps are run, Cucumber loads all files from features/support
 * if an env.rb file exists in this dir it will be the VERY first file to be loaded

+###Theory

+* A user story must have all of the following characteristics
+	* have business value
+	* be testable
+	* be small and implementable in one iteration

 ###Objects